Hiking in Medellin: Always Off the Beaten Path

 Medellin Hiking Trails Map & List

-Here’s a list of Medellin hiking trails we’ve covered so far.
-Click any of the links in this list to jump to the section on this page covering that hike.
+Here’s a list (in no particular order) of Medellin hiking trails we’ve covered so far.
+Click any link to jump to the overview that hike.

 Arenales Waterfall Hike